 You can have meals delivered to your home by a paleo meal delivery company if you live in Chicago.
 This partnership service offers FedEx extra delivery protections through Route.
 Route+ costs $5 per box and protects you order from theft or loss.
 FedEx shipping prices vary depending on the size of your order and whereabouts you live.
 Typically, FedEx shipping costs are around $35 for 2-day shipping and $75 one-day shipping.
 In the Tampa Bay area, you can even pick up the box for free.

-No. No. Some went to culinary school simply to gain experience.
-But most chefs prefer culinary school as it offers them more opportunities for learning and growth.
+No. No. Some even went to culinary schools to gain practical experience.
+However, most chefs prefer to attend culinary school because it gives them more opportunities to learn and grow professionally.
 Culinary schools offer students hands-on training, which helps them build valuable skills and improve their cooking knowledge.

-Cooking times depend on the size of the steak and the desired degree of doneness.
-Here are some general guidelines.
+Cooking times vary depending on the size and degree of doneness desired.
+Here are some general guidelines:

-Medium Rare: Cook the meat until it reaches medium rare (63°C).
-This will take between 3 to 5 minutes per side.
+Medium Rare: Cook until medium-rare, which is when the internal temperature reaches at least 145degF (63degC).
+This takes between 3 and 5 minutes per side.

-Medium: Cook to medium (or until the internal temperature reaches 160degF/71degC).
-This typically takes 6 minutes per side.
+Medium: Cook till medium.
+This usually takes about 6 minutes per side.